Expanding Access to ChatGPT-4 Through Nano Payments

 This is not the case for everyone.
 Some might want to ask just a few questions and think $20 a month is too much.
 They might not have access to the payment methods OpenAI accepts or might want to use it anonymously.

-The Telegram (and Discord) bots I built strive to help fix this.
+Nano-GPT strives to help fix this.
 Rather than paying $20 upfront, you pay only for what you use.
 The bot can be used anonymously, and no information on the user is stored.
 Anyone can use it from anywhere because it uses nano.

 To me, this is a fantastic combination.
-I believe nano is a force for good in the world, making value transfer infinitely better through instant and feeless transactions while being fundamentally the strongest possible store of value.
+I believe Nano is a force for good in the world, making value transfer infinitely better through instant and feeless transactions, while being fundamentally the strongest possible store of value.
 ChatGPT-4 has been an immense help to me, and I feel like it’s an extremely good teacher and assistant for very little money.
 Both should be accessible to a broad audience, and I’m happy to help accomplish this.

 Integrating into the Nano ecosystem

-Unfortunately, at this stage not everyone has nano or access to nano.
+Unfortunately, at this stage, not everyone has nano or access to nano.
 Some might hold some other crypto, and they would not be able to use the bot.

 Developing with Nano